-For example, an immediate annuity website may list an annuity rate as 7%.
-This means for a $100,000 immediate annuity purchase you would receive $7,000 a year.
-This is not the same as a rate of return of 7%, nor is it the same as a yield of 7% because with each annuity payment received you are getting part of your principal back.
+For example, an insurance company website might mention a current immediate annuity rate of 7%.
+This means that for a $100,000 immediate annuity purchase, you would receive $7,000 a year.
+But that does not equal a 7% rate of return because with each annuity payment received, you get back part of your principal.

-How to Calculate the Return on an Annuity
+How Do You Figure Out the Return on an Annuity?

 - Annuity purchase amount: $100,000

 - Guaranteed income: $700 per month, or $8,400 per year